-5.15 Transfer Credit
+5.15 TRANSFER CREDIT

-Credit may be granted for university courses taken prior to enrolment into a RMCC programme, if they have been assessed as duplicating RMCC courses, provided that marks of B- (70%) or higher have been earned and an overall satisfactory academic record has been maintained.
+Credit may be granted for university courses taken prior to enrolment into a RMC of Canada programme, if they have been assessed as duplicating RMC of Canada courses, provided that marks of B- (70%) or higher have been earned and an overall satisfactory academic record has been maintained.

 Students may make their request in writing to their Department Head or Chair of their programme.
 The request will then be sent to the Dean of Graduate Studies for final approval.

 The marks summary and transcript will annotate these credits as "TC" or "Transfer Credit" and will include the mark provided by the university attended.

-5.16 Credit Granted
+5.16 CREDIT GRANTED

-Credit may be granted for military courses or experience gained if the course or experience gained has been assessed as duplicating a RMCC course.
+Credit may be granted for military courses or experience gained if the course or experience gained has been assessed as duplicating a RMC of Canada course.
 Students can make their request in writing to their Department Head or Chair of their Programme.
 The request will then be sent to the Dean of Graduate Studies for final approval.
-If approved, the marks summary and transcript will annotate these credits as "CG" for "Credit Granted", for the RMCC course which the Department or Programme Chair deems appropriate.
+If approved, the marks summary and transcript will annotate these credits as "CG" for "Credit Granted", for the RMC of Canada course which the Department or Programme Chair deems appropriate.

-5.17 Academic Misconduct
+5.17 ACADEMIC INTEGRITY